gem/oq-engine/doc/hardware-suggestions.md

 **All product and company names are trademarks™ or registered trademarks© of their respective holders.
 GEM is is not affiliated with and does not endorse any of the products or companies mentioned on this page.**

 A general rule is more GB of RAM and more GHz you have better is.
-The OpenQuake Engine is designed with an amount of 2GB of RAM per core in mind.
+The OpenQuake Engine is designed with an amount of 2GB of RAM per worker core in mind.
+In the controller it is best to have more RAM.

 ### Single node configuration